paulBloomreach/Discovery-React-Demo/README.md

-# Welcome to The Bloomreach Discovery React Demo - (AKA:GFE)!
+# Welcome to The Bloomreach react Discovery demo (AKA GFE)!
-The Bloomreach Discovery React Demo Is a super lightweight React based website which allows you to quickly spin up a demo showing some common search use cases for the Bloomreach Discovery Platform.
+This is a super lightweight React based website which allows you to quickly spin up a demo showing some common search use cases for the Bloomreach Discovery Platform.

 # Whats included?
 - Searching